justinrummel/jr.com-mm/_posts/2022-09-28-ironman-70-3-augusta-ga-2022-race-report.md

 Post Race Thoughts
 ---

 Was this my best race.
 Absolutely NOT!
-I could be petty and count a dozen things on why this was terrible race for me in terms of overal time and perforance, but when thinking about the weekend all I can think about is the FUN!
+I could be petty and count a dozen things on why this was a terrible race for me in terms of overal time and perforance, but when thinking about the weekend all I can think about is the FUN!
 Being able to race with friends (the majority whom I haven't seen in a long time), being able to have a good swim in terms of speed and not freaking out in the water, a wonderful time on the bike... and learning a thing or two for the run makes up for the poor race performance.

 Race Results